 The entities within the Group were included in the consolidated income tax returns of its Parent for the years ended December 31, 2020 and prior.
-A determination has been made by Parent's management not to allocate any of the deferred tax assets or liabilities to the Group as of December 31, 2020 and prior.
-Accordingly, the Group had not provided for income taxes in the combined financial statements.
+A determination was made by Parent's management not to allocate any of the deferred tax assets or liabilities to the Group as of December 31, 2020 and prior.
+Accordingly, the Group did not provide for income taxes in the combined financial statements.
 The Company since June 25, 2021 uses the liability method of accounting for income taxes.
 Under the liability method, future tax liabilities and assets are recognized for the estimated future tax consequences attributable to differences between the amounts reported in the financial statement carrying amounts of assets and liabilities and their respective tax bases.
 Future tax assets and liabilities are measured using enacted or substantially enacted income tax rates expected to apply when the asset is realized or the liability settled.
-The effect of a change in income tax rates on future income tax liabilities and assets is recognized in income tax assets are recognized to the extent that they are considered more likely than not to be realized.
+The effect of a change in income tax rates on future income tax liabilities and assets is recognized in income in the period that the change occurs.
+Future income tax assets are recognized to the extent that they are considered more likely than not to be realized.
 When projected future taxable income is insufficient to provide for the realization of deferred tax assets, the Company will recognize a valuation allowance.

 In accordance with U.S. GAAP, the Company has determined whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 Derecognition of a tax benefit previously recognized could result in the Company recording a tax liability that would reduce net assets.
-The Company has determined that it has not incurred any liability for tax benefits as of September 30, 2022 and 2021.
+The Company has determined that it has not incurred any liability for tax benefits as of March 31, 2023 and 2022.
 State income taxes will also be due on any income generated in the future.